 In 1957, Escher would once again venture to produce such a print, filled with all kinds of special creatures that are all different.
 Number two goes one step further: whereas the creatures in Plane Filling I are arranged roughly in a checkerboard pattern, in Plane Filling II he sets them free completely.
 In a lecture that Escher would have given in Canada in 1964 (it was cancelled due to health problems), he would have said of the two pieces:

-Yet each of them has the form of something, either a living being or an object, which the viewer “recognizes”.
+‘Yet each of them has the form of something, be this either a living being or an object, which the viewer “recognises”.
 Putting such a tessellation together is a tiring activity and at the same time a thoughtless game.
-It tires the draftsman, as if he were not the ringleader himself, but as if he, unwillingly, allowed his creatures the freedom to determine their own shape and character.’
+It tires the draftsman, as if he were not the ringleader himself, but as though, stripped of his will, is allowing his creatures the freedom to determine their own shape and character.’